ECP-VeloC/VELOC/README.md

 The tests can be run using `make test` or, for more verbose output, using `make check`.

+The test directory contains a few examples showcasing the different features of VELOC.
+It contains three variants of an  example program which implementsa distributed heat equation calculation.
+These three examples use of both memory protection and file protection mechanisms.

+1. heatdis_mem.c shows how to use VELOC if you are using only memory-based checkpointing.
+The variables in the code are memory protected and used during checkpointing/recovery

+2. heatdis_file.c shows how to use VELOC if you are only using file-based checkpointing.
+The variables in the code are written to files and used during checkpointing/recovery

+3. heatdis_memfile.c shows how to use VELOC when you memory-protecting some variables and writing some to files

 ## Contacts
 In case of questions and comments or help, please contact the VELOC team at ecp-veloc@lists.mcs.anl.gov